jfcloutier/karma_system/design_notes/wellbeing.md

 Engagement goes up for a CA whenever

 * it obtains an accurate enough causal theory (making sense of its umwelt),
-* one of its experiences is used in the composition of another CA's abstract experience (it becomes relevant),
+* one of its experiences is elevated or is used in the composition of a parent CA's experience (it becomes relevant),
 * whenever an action it intends is executed (it acts in the world).

 Engagement decreases whenever